 Phone: +353 1 639 5600

 Lo-call: 1890 22 30 30 (charges may vary)

 Please click the following link for information on education services provided by The Office of the Ombudsman

 The Ombudsman and education services

-Contact details for the Liaison Officers in the University:
+Contact details for the Liaison Officer in the University: